|

 sofas weren’t the only beach furniture and settled down on two purple

 sunloungers and drank ice cool purple drinks with long straws.
+They were relaxing perfectly happily in that way when

 they were disturbed by two young women with very long legs, short skirts